cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 1 black 2 3 0 5
 ```

-Black trying to capture a red piece on a running game returns:
+If black tries to capture a red piece on a running game, it returns:

 ```
 possible: true